 The bride's walk down the aisle is always one of the highlights of a wedding ceremony, but a few other important people like the bridal party, mother of the bride, and officiant prep the runway before the girl in the white dress makes her grand entrance.
-The wedding-processional order can be confusing, so we're breaking down who should walk when to ensure your bridal march runs as smoothly as possible.
-Check out our ultimate guide below, beginning with Mom and ending with the bride:
+The wedding processional order can be confusing, so we're breaking down who should walk when to ensure your bridal march runs as smoothly as possible.
+Check out our ultimate wedding processional order guide below, beginning with Mom and ending with the bride:

-The Bride's Mother: The mother of the bride's entrance marks the beginning of the ceremony and processional.
+The Bride's Mother: The mother of the bride's entrance signals that the processional is about to begin.
 Once she reaches the end of the aisle, she takes her seat to the left of the aisle in the first row.
 (In Jewish ceremonies, she and the bride's father escort their daughter down the aisle together.)

-The Best Man: The best man walks down the aisle after the groomsmen and stands at the groom's side during the ceremony.
+The Best Man: The best man either walks in from the side and takes his place at the altar next to the groom.
+Or can he walk in as the last groomsman.
 He may also hold the bride's ring (or both rings).

 The Maid or Matron of Honor: Before the ceremony, the maid or matron of honor assists the bride with her dress, veil, and train, making sure everything looks perfect before she walks down the aisle.
 She then stands by the bride's side at the altar and holds her bouquet and sometimes the groom's ring.